ucbrise/flor/README.md

 and selectively restore additional training data --- like tensor histograms, images, and overlays --- post-hoc, if and when there is evidence of a problem.

-FLOR is software developer for research purposes, and is being released as part of an accompanying [VLDB](https://vldb.org/2021/) publication.
+FLOR is software developed at UC Berkeley's RISE Lab, and is being released as part of an accompanying [VLDB](https://vldb.org/2021/) publication.

 # Installation